 What should you do if your identity is stolen?

-If you are a victim or believe you may be a victim:
+If you are a victim of identity theft or believe that you may be a victim:

 - Immediately change debit/credit card PINs.
 If your credit/debit card numbers were compromised, thieves and scammers may try to empty bank accounts or make fraudulent purchases using the obtained data.